Corvette Rotor Removal (C2 and C3)

 Drill Bit Size

 For the first pass, I used a 1/8" drill bit.
-Consecutive passes were made with a 3/8" bit and then a 7/16" bit.
+Consecutive passes were then made with a 3/8" bit, and then a 7/16" bit.

 You need to drill deep enough to get the heads of the rivets off.

 After the rivet heads are drilled off, the hub will fall away from the rotor.
-I used a drift punch and five-pound hammer to drive the rivet tails out.
+A drift punch and heavy hammer can then be used to drive the rivet tails out.

-The Corvette rotor removal procedure took me about two hours for two rotors.
+On this car, rotor removal procedure took about an hours for each front rotor.

 Replace Rivets?